gopro/facets-overview-spark/README.md

 # Facets Overview Spark

+## What is "Facets Overview Spark"

+Facets Overview Spark is Spark implementation of Google Facet Overview  https://github.com/PAIR-code/facets The project is open sourced by GoPro Data Science Engineering team.

+The implementation is in Scala and Spark.
+The generated protobuf files can be directly used by Javascripts or Juypiter notebook

+## Introduction

 Google Open Sourced the Facets Project in 2017 (https://github.com/PAIR-code/facets), which can help Data Scientists to better understand the data set and under the slogan that "Better data leads to better models".